Drucker returns with his latest single, 'Wake Me Up', an intimate piece of indie folk

 And the good news?
-He is still just a pretentious as ever:)
+He’s still just as pretentious as ever.
+It’s actually getting a little annoying…

 There is anger, longing and regret, but also a stubborn instinct to keep moving forward.